X

 Omphacite Jade

 Nephrite is the other type of jade that can easily be confused with jadeite.
-Nephrite is the most common form of jade and is softer than jadeite, at 6 - 6.5 on the Mohs scale of hardness.
+Nephrite is the most common form of jade and is softer than jadeite, at 6 - 6.5 on the Mohs scale of harness.
 Nephrite can also be distinguished from jadeite by its lower specific gravity and different crystal structure.
 Nephrite also differs from jadeite in its chemical composition; nephrite is calcium magnesium iron silicate, whereas jadeite is sodium aluminum silicate.
 Chloromelanite, also known as "maw-sit-sit", is made of a mineral called kosmochlor, which is related to jadeite.
 It also contains some jadeite.
-All forms of jade are often grouped together and sold simply as a type of 'jade gemstone'.
+All forms of jade are often grouped together and sold simply as a type of jade gemstone.

-Jadeite should not be confused with aventurine, which is misleadingly sold as "Indian jade".
+Jadeite stone should not be confused with aventurine, which is misleadingly sold as "Indian jade".
 Also, "Russian jade" and "Wyoming jade" are types of nephrite.
 "Wyoming jade" can also refer to another substance composed of tremoite and albite.
 Hetian jade is a Chinese jade mined from Hotan that is highly sought-after for carvings and jade jewelry.
 Chrysoprase is also passed off as "Australian jade", but has a lower density than jadeite and forms as trigonal crystals, whereas jadeite crystals are monoclinic.
 Other minerals that are associated with jadeite are serpentine, nepheline, calcite, quartz, aragonite, glaucophane and vesuvianite.
 Serpentine looks similar to jadeite, but serpentine is softer, less dense and feels greasy to the touch.

 Jadeite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 The Mayans and Aztecs believed that jadeite could cure pains in the side of the body.
 This is where the name "jade" originated, since early Spanish explorers named it "piedra de ijada", meaning "stone for the pain in the side".
 The Chinese named jade "yu", meaning "heavenly stone", "imperial gem" or "precious gem", and in China, jadeite symbolizes goodness, beauty and purity.
 In China, jadeite is considered to be so precious that there is a Chinese saying that goes, "gold is valuable; jade is priceless".
 Jadeite is thought to possess health-strengthening properties and encourage longevity.
 The Chinese often carve jadeite into traditional figures that bring further meaning, such as dragons, which are symbols of power and prosperity.
 In feng shui, jadeite is thought to influence prosperity and health.
-Jadeite is thought by the Chinese to possess healing properties, and bangles that are carved from a single piece of jadeite are thought to protect the wearer.
+Jadeite stone is thought by the Chinese to possess healing properties, and bangles that are carved from a single piece of jadeite are thought to protect the wearer.
 There are numerous stories told of jadeite bangle wearers becoming seriously ill or being involved in accidents.
 In each of these stories, the bangle broke at a critical time and then the wearer miraculously recovered from their illness or emerged from the accident free from injury.
 It is said that jadeite bangles absorb negative energy, thus protecting those who wear them.
 It is also believed that jadeite reflects the life of the wearer, becoming more brilliant and bright during good times and losing its luster in times of suffering.
 In astrology, jadeite is associated with the sign of Taurus.
 Furthermore, jadeite is believed to allow its wearer to open their heart in readiness for love.

 Disclaimer: Metaphysical and Alternative Crystal Healing Powers and Properties are not to be taken as confirmed advice.
 Traditional, Ceremonial and Mythological Gemstone Lore is collected from various resources and does not represent the sole opinion of SETT Co., Ltd. This information is not to replace the advice of your doctor.
 Should you have any medical conditions, please see a licensed medical practitioner.
 GemSelect does not guarantee any claims or statements of healing or astrological birthstone powers and cannot be held liable under any circumstances.